 You’re an adult – how could a little kid be so hard to love, discipline, etc.?
 They’re just children, right?

 It does sound insane, doesn’t it?
 I felt like a hostage in my own home.
-Our former child was the most violent child our therapist had ever seen, and our therapist has been working in mental health for 20 years.
+Our former child was the most violent our therapist had ever seen, and our therapist has been working in mental health for 20 years.
 I had shoes and a variety of other objects thrown at me while driving.
 Even though she was small, she would pick up chairs and throw them at me; she would throw glass Pyrex baking dishes at me.
 I had bruises all over my arms and legs and sometimes on my face, yet she would tell other adults that my husband and I were abusing/beating her.

-The only way I could keep everyone safe (because through it all, it was a huge priority for me to keep her safe!) was to keep her in a restraint and to keep my boys separated from her.
+The only way I could keep everyone safe (because through it all, it was a huge priority for me to keep her safe!) was to keep her in restraint and to keep my boys separated from her.
 This included keeping them upstairs while she raged downstairs.
 I would often restrain her for hours each day.
 One of her psychiatrists told me I was running a residential treatment center solo.
 And I was.

 So, how do you discipline a child who rages all day and lets you know she wants to kill you?
 Our discipline looked very, very different.
 I remember once in the grocery store our former daughter was angry.
 She ripped a box of lunchmeat in the cart, threw another box of something, and squashed a tomato.
 When she realized that wasn’t going to upset me, she grabbed my wallet and chewed on it.
 Then she bit my face as hard as she could.
 The cashier was speechless as I quickly grabbed some chewing gum and shoved two pieces in my former daughter’s mouth.
 She started calming down.
 I paid for the groceries (and gum).
 We left without any more incidents.

 I could not give this child a punishment without activating the shame button.
 The shame button turned my former daughter even wilder.
 So, I had to reframe everything by constantly trying to figure out—what does she need right now?
 That is why discipline was so hard.
 That’s just one small example.
-I have dozens of daily situations in which my husband and I constantly tried to determine what we needed to do in order to gain her trust.
+I have dozens of daily situations in which my husband and I constantly tried to determine what we needed to do to gain her trust.

 Why didn’t you seek help sooner so that you could keep your family intact?